georust/rinex/README.md

 :construction: : Work in Progress
 __CLI__ + :chart_with_upwards_trend: means the [cli app](rinex-cli/README.md) provides one or several visualizations

-The [cli app](rinex-cli/README.md) accepts more than RINEX input, for example SP3 (high precision orbits) are accepted.
+`RINEX-Cli` accepts more than RINEX input, for example SP3 (high precision orbits) are accepted.
+Read [how to load your GNSS context](https://github.com/georust/rinex/wiki/file-loading) in our Wiki.

 File formats
 ============